Janet Clarke Hall

-Dr Powell served on the Expert Panel for the Human Rights Commission review of Women in the Australian Defence Force.
-He is a Director of Ballarat and Queen’s Anglican Grammar School and a Voting Trustee for the Colleges and Universities of the Anglican Communion (CUAC).
-A Senior Fellow in the School of Historical and Philosophical Studies, he speaks and publishes on aspects of Australian and British legal and military history.
+Among other positions, Dr Powell served on the Expert Panel for the Human Rights Commission review of Women in the Australian Defence Force, as a Director of Ballarat and Queen’s Anglican Grammar School, and as a Voting Trustee for the Colleges and Universities of the Anglican Communion (CUAC).
+A Senior Fellow in the School of Historical and Philosophical Studies, he speaks and publishes on aspects of Australian and British legal and military history..

 Some selected writings:

 > The Australian Defence Force Academy “Skype sex scandal”: lessons on leadership and ethics

 > Having the guts to aim high: the potential of a residential setting outweighs the pitfalls